Enhancing Network Failure Mitigation with Performance-Aware Ranking: CLP-Aware Mitigation

-In this section, we use simplified versions of real-world incidents at \azure (\figref{fig:example_two_drops_motiv}) to explain the limitations of state-of-art auto-mitigation techniques and to illustrate the benefit of global CLP-based impact assessments.
+We use simplified versions of real-world incidents at \azure (\figref{fig:example_two_drops_motiv}) to explain the limitations of state-of-art auto-mitigation techniques and to illustrate the benefit of CLP-based impact assessments.

-\parab{The failure scenario.} In the Clos topology of \figref{fig:example_two_drops_motiv}, frame check sequence (FCS) errors~\cite{Zhuo_CorrOpt} appear on a link (\textbf{FCS}).
-Operators mitigate this failure, but before they can physically replace the link, a fiber cut on another (\textbf{Link Cut}) causes congestion and packet loss.\footnote{At \azure, multiple links dropping packets are common~\cite{Arzani-007, omnimon,Roy-NSDI17}.}
+\parab{Failure scenario.} Multiple link failures are common in cloud providers~\cite{Arzani-007, omnimon,Roy-NSDI17}.
+We emulate this in the Clos topology in \figref{fig:example_two_drops_motiv}.
+First, frame check sequence (\fcs) errors~\cite{Zhuo_CorrOpt} appear on a link.
+Operators mitigate this failure, but before they can physically replace the link, a fiber cut on another link (\lcut) causes congestion and packet loss.

-We simulate (in Mininet~\cite{lantz2010network}, details in \secref{sec:evaluation}) a sequence of flow arrivals and successively apply each mitigation (or a combination of them) for \textbf{FCS} and \textbf{Link Cut}.
-For this example, our goal is to maximize the 1st percentile (1p) throughput\footnote{\sysname can prioritize quantiles of both throughput and flow completion time (\secref{sec:design}).}.
-We show examples where \azure's troubleshooting guide, CorrOpt~\cite{Zhuo_CorrOpt}, and NetPilot~\cite{Wu_NetPilot} lead to substantial and unnecessary performance degradation.
+We emulate (in Mininet~\cite{lantz2010network}, details in \secref{sec:evaluation}) a sequence of flow arrivals and successively apply each mitigation (or a combination of them) for \fcs and \lcut.
+We use {\hfcs} and {\lfcs} to denote the drop rate of $\sim 5\%$ and $0.005\%$ respectively.
+For this example, our goal is to maximize the 1st percentile (1p) throughput \footnote{\sysname can optimize quantiles of both throughput and FCT.}.
+We show how using \azure's troubleshooting guide, CorrOpt~\cite{Zhuo_CorrOpt}, and NetPilot~\cite{Wu_NetPilot} lead to substantial and unnecessary performance degradation.

-\parab{Troubleshooting guides.} \azure's automation and troubleshooting guides disable any failed link (with drop rate $\ge O(10^{-6})$) if at least half of the switch uplinks are healthy.
-This mitigation for \textbf{FCS} achieves a 1p throughput of \textbf{3.6} Mbps.
-This decision might be optimal when the drop rates are high (\eg \textbf{High FCS} with a drop rate of $O(10^{-2})$) but it is conservative, static, and ignores the failure pattern, link location, and traffic demand.
-For example, at a loss rate of \textbf{$O(10^{-5})$}, leaving the lossy link in place and taking no action has a higher 1p throughput (\textbf{14.2} Mbps), while disabling the link causes congestion which impacts tail performance.
-For \textbf{Link Cut}, \azure's guidelines do not do anything in the face of congestion, which results in a 1p throughput of \textbf{2.7} Mbps~---~the 1p throughput is higher if we adjust WCMP~\cite{wcmp} weights to reduce traffic on congested links (\textbf{3.2} Mbps).
+\parab{Troubleshooting guides} in \azure disable any failed link (with drop rate $\ge 10^{-6}$) if at least half of the switch uplinks are healthy.
+This mitigation for {\fcs} achieves a 1p throughput of \underline{3.6 Mbps} and is optimal when the drop rates are high (\hfcs).
+However, it is conservative and static, and ignores the failure pattern, link location, and traffic demand.
+For example, leaving the lossy link in place in {\lfcs} and taking no action has a higher 1p throughput (\underline{14.2 Mbps}), while disabling the link causes congestion and impacts tail performance.
+For {\lcut}, \azure's guidelines do not do anything in the face of congestion, which results in a 1p throughput of \underline{2.7 Mbps}.
+In this case, the 1p throughput is higher if we adjust WCMP~\cite{wcmp} weights to reduce traffic on congested links (\underline{3.2 Mbps}).